 Hot desking is excellent for employees who usually work from home but need a change of scenery.
 Or for when team members want to collaborate in person.
 They can just walk into the office and get to work.

-Employees value the freedom of working remotely.
+Employees value the freedom of remote work.
 Hot desking gives employees room for working on their own terms, which shows you trust them to complete projects successfully without a lot of oversight.

 Hot desking comes with an inherent limitation.
 On some days, you might find that none of the desks are available.
 You’ll either need to find a different workspace or wait until someone frees up a desk.
 This can cause loss of time and frustration.